willymcallister/willymcallister.github.io/_articles/logic.md

 All rectangles have four sides.
 Therefore all squares have four sides.

-For hundreds of years philosophers studied the nuances of true and false.
+Philosophers studied the nuances of true and false.
 They organized logic into categories and entertained each other with logic puzzles.
+This went on for hundreds of years.

-Then in the mid-1800's English mathematician George Boole demonstrated how logic could be described with just three terms, `AND`, `OR`, and `NOT`.
-He showed how logic could be described with mathematical notation.
-He invented an unusual logic algebra that we now call Boolean algebra.
-People thought this was interesting but for the next century it was taught only as a philosopher's amusement.
+In the mid-1800's English mathematician George Boole demonstrated how logic could be described with just three terms, AND, OR, and NOT, and he described logic with mathematical notation.
+He invented an unusual logic system we now call Boolean algebra.
+People found this interesting, but for the next hundred years it was viewed only as a philosopher's amusement.

-Then in 1934, an MIT student named Claude Shannon spent a summer internship at Bell Telephone Laboratories.
+In 1934, an MIT student named [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) spent a summer at Bell Telephone Laboratories as a student intern.
 His job was to babysit a complicated analog computer called a [differential analyzer](https://en.wikipedia.org/wiki/Differential_analyser).
-He had learned about Boole's logic in a philosophy class.
+He had taken a philosophy class at MIT and learned about Boole's logic.
 While watching the machine work for hours on end, Shannon made the connection between logic and electrical circuits.
 That realization is a key moment in the history of the digital world we live in today.

 ## Boolean logic